vadimv/server-components/README.md

 ### Schedules and external events

 The ``EventContext.schedule()`` and ``EventContext.scheduleAtFixedRate()``
-methods allows submitting of a delayed or periodic action that can be cancelled.
+methods allow submitting of a delayed or periodic action that can be cancelled.
 These actions will be executed in a thread from the internal thread pool.

 TBD